“Go therefore, and teach all nations…” ~Matthew 28:19

-Anyone wanting to understand God’s work in the world will enjoy pursuing a Christianity major or minor in the Department of Theology.
-This degree is especially appropriate for those wanting to serve the body of Christ as a minister in a church, a missionary, someone in parachurch ministry, or whatever setting God calls you.
+Anyone who wants to more deeply understand God’s work in the world will enjoy pursuing a Christianity major or minor in the Department of Theology.
+This degree is especially appropriate for those who wish to serve the body of Christ as a minister in a church, a missionary, someone in parachurch ministry, or in whatever setting God calls you.
 We value our Baptist heritage, but our faculty and students are broadly evangelical, drawing from a variety of traditions and denominations.
 Thus, we welcome anyone who would wish to study with us.

 Our broad program focusing on Biblical Studies, Theology, and Practical Ministry will give you a foundation for a variety of ministries and will prepare you for graduate studies such as in our Master of Arts in Theological Studies (MATS), Master of Arts in Christian Leadership (MACL), or a Master of Divinity (MDiv).

 The Baptist General Convention of Texas funds scholarships for our Southern Baptist students who are pursuing ministry as a vocation.
-The BGCT scholarship amount is currently $50 per credit hour for freshman and sophomores and $75 per credit hour for juniors and seniors.
+The BGCT scholarship amount is currently $50 per credit hour for freshmen and sophomores, and $75 per credit hour for juniors and seniors.
 In addition to the denominational eligibility requirements, students must take two classes during their time at HBU: the Christian Vocation and Baptist History.

 The BGCT also supports students financially with the Mary Hill Davis Ethnic/Minority Scholarship.
-It currently provides $800/semester (for full-time students) who are from a non-Anglo background and are part of a BGCT church that is representative of his/her ethnic/minority heritage.
-Note: the scholarship application should be submitted directly to the Mary Hill Davis Scholarship Office [not to HBU] no later than April 15th.
+It currently provides $800/semester (for full-time students) who are from a non-Anglo background and are part of a BGCT church that is representative of their ethnic/minority heritage.
+Note: the scholarship application should be submitted directly to the Mary Hill Davis Scholarship Office [not to HBU] no later than April 15.

 Further Graduate Studies: Seminary and Other Options

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
 Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
-Our 72 hour MDiv prepares you not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
-Similar to the MDiv, we offer a 36 hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry or who just want to further their own personal development.
-For students that wish to pursue a more academically focused and shorter degree, we offer a 36 hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides you more flexibility in course selection.
+Our 72-hour MDiv prepares you, not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
+Similar to the MDiv, we offer a 36-hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry, or those who just want to further their own personal development.
+For students who wish to pursue a more academically focused and shorter degree, we offer a 36-hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides more flexibility in course selection.